minprog/programmeren-2/problems/queue/lab/README.md

     q.enqueue(1)         # add number 1 to back of queue
     print(q.dequeue())   # prints first number "in", so 3

-Before you go on, copy the class definition above into the editor on the right.
+Before you go on, copy the class definition from above into the editor on the right.
+You can also copy the testing code.

 We have now defined the *class interface* in Python.
-The interface, consisting of two methods, prescribes how you could **use** the class.
+The interface, consisting of two methods, prescribes how you could **use** the class by calling its methods.

 {% next %}

 ## Choosing an internal representation

 To implement the class, we need some kind of data storage: a place to store the elements which are added and later removed.
+Each `Queue` object needs some private data storage.

 As mentioned, a queue isn't much more than a list, yet with a different set of supported operations.
-Because Python supports dynamic lists, let's use that.
+Because Python supports lists, let's use those.

-Now if we were to instantiate a `Queue` object, like in the sample code in the previous section, it should have its own list object to store elements in.
-To be more precise, each `Queue` object needs some private data storage.

-To create an object that is internal to the object, we should store and retrieve it using the `self` keyword:
+To create an object that is internal to an object, we should store and retrieve it using the `self` keyword:

     self._data = []